kelvins/Chronobiology/README.md

 func AverageDay(dateTime []time.Time, data []float64) (newDateTime []time.Time, newData []float64, err error) {}
 ```

-**Note**: The functions were developed to work with default epoch of 60 seconds (or 15, 30, 120 seconds).
-If the epoch is something like 17 or 33 seconds, the results can be inaccurate.
+**Note**: The functions were developed to work with default epoch of 60 seconds (or a divisible or multiple of 60, e.g.: 15, 30, 120).
+The results can be inaccurate if you use another epoch, for example 17 or 33 seconds.

 **References**: Witting W, Kwa IH, Eikelenboom P, Mirmiran M, Swaab DF.
 Alterations in the circadian rest-activity rhythm in aging and Alzheimer's disease.
 Biol Psychiatry 1990;27:563-72. ([https://www.ncbi.nlm.nih.gov/pubmed/2322616][2])

 ----------

-This project was created under the MIT license.
+This project was created under the **MIT license**.
 Feel free to contribute by commenting, suggesting, creating issues or sending pull requests.
+Any help is welcome.

 If you want more information about this project please contact-me: kelvinpfw@hotmail.com